captainbrosset/patrickbrosset.com/content/articles/remember-focus-state-with-css-only.md

 ## Animating other properties

 Of course changing colors is just a simple thing you can do with this.
-But, CS animations are capable of changing any property, including custom properties, and even properties that can't be animated.
+But, CSS animations are capable of changing any property, including custom properties, and even properties that can't be animated.

 For example, you could use this technique to add a checkmark icon next to an element that was focused by animating the `content` property of a pseudo-element, even if `content` is not animatable.